symlex/symlex/README.md

 Mac OS X is shipped with outdated PHP versions.
 You can download the latest version at https://php-osx.liip.ch/.

-After installing a custom PHP version, you must add it's path to `~/.bash_profile` like this:
+After installing a custom PHP version, you must add its path to `~/.bash_profile`:

 ```
 export PATH="/usr/local/bin:/usr/local/php5/bin:$PATH"